Ikuni17/DRFReact-Boilerplate/README.md

 # DRFReact-Boilerplate

+The main purpose of this is to scaffold POCs and code challenges quickly.
 This project was built with:

 - Frontend: [Create React App](https://github.com/facebook/create-react-app)
 - Backend: [Django](https://www.djangoproject.com/) + [DRF](https://www.django-rest-framework.org/)